Office of Victim Services FAQs

 Where can I get a copy of the police report?

 You can request a copy of the police report through the agency with which the report was filed (local police or sheriff’s office).
-There is a small fee to request a report; however, if you are a victim of a part I crime (homicide, rape, robbery, aggravated assault, burglary, or motor vehicle theft), you may obtain a copy of the report at no cost, pursuant to ARS §39-127.
+There is a small fee to request a report; however, if you are a victim of a part I crime (homicide, rape, robbery, aggravated assault, burglary, or motor vehicle theft), or a domestic violence or sexual offense, you may obtain a copy of the report and/or video recordings at no cost, pursuant to ARS §39-127.

 What happens when a suspect is arrested?

-When a suspect is arrested, s/he will be transported to the custodial agency’s jail (typically a county jail).
-Within 24 hours, the suspect will be seen before a judge for their Initial Appearance.
-An Initial Appearance (IA) is a hearing after arrest when the suspect learns of the charges against him/her, his/her rights, and the possibility of bail or release.
+When a suspect is arrested, they will be transported to the custodial agency’s jail (typically a county jail).
+Within 24 hours, the suspect will be seen before a judge for their Initial Appearance (IA).
+An IA is a hearing after arrest when the suspect learns of the charges against them, their rights, and the possibility of bail or release.

-At the earliest opportunity after the arrest, the victims will be notified by phone or email of the arrest, as well as the date, time and location of the IA and the right to be heard at the hearing.
-The victims will be referred to the custodial agency and, when possible, given information about how to attend the IA and/or provide a statement to be heard.
-If you have already received your Victims’ Rights Request/Waiver form from an agent or the advocate assigned to you, you may refer to that form for additional contact information.
+At the earliest opportunity after the arrest, the victim(s) will be notified by phone or email of the arrest.
+The victim(s) also will be referred to the custodial agency and, when possible, given information about how to attend the IA and/or provide a statement to be heard.
+If you have already received your Victims’ Rights Request/Waiver form from an agent, law enforcement officer or the advocate assigned to you, you may refer to that form for additional contact information.

 Upon arrest, the victims’ information should be provided by the arresting agency to the jail, in order for the jail to provide notification to the victim upon release, escape or death of the suspect.